 with some modifications to the lab prototype when the buzzer rang on the

 holodeck.
-"Computer, who is at the
+"Computer, who's at the door."

 "Seven of Nine."

 He stood in shock.
-She was here?
+She was

 The buzzer rang again.
 "Open."